Have you already planned a smashing influencer marketing strategy and set up specific goals for your influencer marketing campaigns?

 In addition to your CRM, it’s a good idea to map out your existing influencer partners offline.
 Many companies sponsor local teams or events, for example, and an existing relationship might help to kickstart your influencer marketing campaign.

 Are you ready to get started?

-Download our influencer marketing checklist to make sure you’ve got all the ingredients of a successful campaign.
-Also, here are a couple of general influencer marketing tips to keep in mind:
+Here are a couple of general influencer marketing tips to keep in mind:

 1. Influencer marketing isn’t free – set aside some budget!

 From thousands of dollars to product gifts, the costs of an influencer marketing campaign vary and are always dependent on the influencer you wish to work with.
 Micro-influencers with smaller audiences might agree on a collaboration where only products or services change hands.
 But if you’re looking for a five-figure follower base, be prepared to really invest in your influencer of choice.
 Most of the time, it pays off.

 2. Pick the most relevant social media channels for your business

 Influencers usually appear on multiple social channels, such as Facebook, Instagram, and YouTube.
 Instead of looking at the total number of followers, you can concentrate on finding the best influencers in your targeted social media channel.